flofields/Florence_Putnam_Lab_Notebook/_posts/2025-06-17-ENCORE-Priming-Library-Prep.md

 The kit needs a minimum of 10 ng of total RNA or a maximum of 500 ng of total RNA, which is a large range.
 We will be using 12 ng of total RNA as input.
 Here's a breakdown of input RNA volumes for each sample:

-I will be doing 7 samples with the modifications below
+I will be doing 14 samples with the modifications below.
+Steps 1 and 2 on the first 7 samples were done on the 17th but tapestation occurred on the 18th once library prep was completed.
+Library prep for the other 7 samples were completed on the 18th.

 Modifications